-Allyson Black-Foley, LCSW is a psychotherapist practicing in Center City, Philadelphia.
-She works with children, adolescents, and young adults.
-Allyson has over 10 years of experience working with children, college students, and young adults at the University of Pennsylvania and Harvard University, and with children and adolescents in K-8 schools, and on a crisis intervention team.
+Allyson Black-Foley, LCSW is a psychotherapist, educator, and consultant practicing in Center City, Philadelphia.
+She has over 10 years of experience working with college students at the University of Pennsylvania and Harvard University, and with children and adolescents in K-8 schools, and on a crisis intervention team.
 Her practice is informed by an appreciation of the ways in which structural and societal oppression contributes to mental health.
 She is an Adjunct Professor at Villanova University.

 Allyson has a master’s degree from the University of Pennsylvania.
-Her areas of specialization include stress and anxiety, depression, relationship issues, childhood trauma, gender, sexuality, and life transitions.
+Her areas of specialization include stress and anxiety, depression, relationship issues, trauma, gender, sexuality, and life transitions.

 Allyson serves on the leadership team of Camp Aranu'tiq of Harbor Camps, a summer camp for transgender and gender diverse youth.
 She works as a consultant for school counselors and leaders and provides professional development trainings for educators.
 Reach out if you’d like to learn more.

 PA License number CW020527